Speeding Solicitors

 Case study

-The prosecution needs to show that a driver (or the defendant) exceeded a speed limit.
-If it can prove this, the prosecution will be successful in securing a speeding conviction.
+To secure a conviction, the prosecution needs to show that a driver (or the defendant) exceeded a speed limit.
 However, even if it appears that the prosecution has complied with all of its duties, a defence can still be raised.
-It may be that a complex point in expert evidence is raised or that an attendant at the scene of the alleged offence will provide a defence to what appears a watertight case.
+We build our arguments by asking the following questions:

 • Was the correct procedure followed by those operating the camera?